rrawatt/siphashtable/README.md

 3. Main Program

-The main.cpp file includes the HashMap implementation and tests its functionality.
+The htab.cpp file includes the HashMap implementation and tests its functionality.
 It demonstrates:

     Insertion of key-value pairs into the hash map.
     Searching for keys and retrieving values.